bburan/cochleogram/readme.rst

 right click
     Start region.
-Click again to end region. alt + rigth click
+Click again to end region. shift + right click
-    Remove region.
-escape
+    Remove region under mouse cursor. escape
     Cancel current region.

 Some additional tools are made available to facilitate this process:

-* You can copy a set of excluded regions to any other spiral.
-* You can merge all excluded regions across the OHC spirals into a single set of excluded regions that apply to all OHC spirals.</li>
+* You can merge all excluded regions across the OHC spirals into a single set of excluded regions that apply to all OHC spirals (`Combine OHC exclusions` button).
-* You can simplify a set of excluded regions for a particular spiral if they are overlapping (this will combine overlapping exclusion regions into a single exclusion region).
+* You can simplify a set of excluded regions for a particular spiral if they are overlapping (this will combine overlapping exclusion regions into a single exclusion region) using the `Simplify exclusions` button.